Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 An opcode, with or without arguments, is corresponding to an [instruction](https://en.wikipedia.org/wiki/Instruction_set_architecture).
 The engine executes instructions.

-For example, a script file can has instructions like this (pseudocode as example, not the actual code in the game):
+For example, a script file can have instructions like this (pseudocode as example, not the actual code in the game):

 ```js
 /* 1 */ yield ShowBackground('bg.bmp');